-A Performance Period shall be each Financial Year except:
+A Performance Period shall be each calendar quarter except:

-- that where the Net Asset Value per Share (before deduction of any performance fee paid or payable in respect of such Performance Period) as at the end of that Financial Year is lower than the High Water Mark, the commencement of the Performance Period will remain the date of that High Water Mark; - that if a performance fee is introduced in relation to a Fund during a Financial Year, then its first Performance Period will commence on the date on which such fee is introduced and the High Water Mark shall be the Net Asset Value per Share on the date of such introduction; and where a Performance Period ends during a Financial Year.
+that where the Net Asset Value per Share (before deduction of any performance fee paid or payable in respect of such Performance Period) as at the end of that calendar quarter is lower than the High Water Mark, the commencement of the Performance Period will remain the date of that High Water Mark;

+- that if a performance fee is introduced in relation to a Fund during a calendar quarter, then its first Performance Period will commence on the date on which such fee is introduced and the High Water Mark shall be the Net Asset Value per Share on the date of such introduction; and - where a Performance Period ends during a calendar quarter.

-The performance fee (as accrued below, if applicable) is payable during the month immediately following the end of each Performance Period.
+The performance fee (as accrued below, if applicable) is payable following the end of each Performance Period (on a pro rata temporis basis, where applicable) and is adjusted for subscriptions and redemptions during the Performance Period so these do not affect the calculation of the performance fee.
 In addition if a Shareholder redeems or switches all or part of their Shares before the end of a Performance Period, any accrued performance fee with respect to such Shares will crystallise on that Dealing Day and will then become payable to the Investment Manager.
-The High Water Mark is not reset on those Dealing Days on which performance fees crystallise following the redemption or switching of Shares
+The High Water Mark is not reset on those Dealing Days on which performance fees crystallise following the redemption or switching of Shares.